Manually creating optimized Windows images for Horizon VMs

 - Expand the Video card section.

-- Use the table below to determine which number to enter in the Total amount of video memory field.
+- Use the table below to determine which number to enter in the Total video memory field.

 Display Resolution Standard | Width, in Pixels | Height, in Pixels | 1-Monitor Overhead | 2-Monitor Overhead | 3-Monitor Overhead | 4-Monitor Overhead |